-The WEE Center is licensed by the Maryland State Office of Child Care Administration (CCA) and accredited by the National Association for the Education of Young Children (NAEYC) and Maryland Department of Education (MSDE).
+The WEE Center is licensed by the Maryland State Office of Child Care Administration (CCA) and accredited by the Maryland Department of Education (MSDE).
 We are delighted to have your children in our care.

 - CCA: We have been a licensed child care center for 25 years.
 CCA oversees the health and safety of the children in all aspects.

 - MSDE: The WEE Center is accredited by MSDE.
 This accreditation ensure the professionalism of the staff.
 For more information please see marylandpublicschools.org

 - Maryland EXCELS: The WEE Center has ranked Level 5 for the high level of quality child care that we offer.
 To learn more about Maryland excels visit www.marylandexcels.org

 The WEE Center uses Creative Curriculum, which is the MSDE approved curriculum.